 At Hawaii Pacific Health, the safety of our patients, visitors, care providers, and staff is always our top priority.
 The uncertainty caused by the COVID-19 pandemic has been a challenge for everyone in our community, and we thank you for your patience and understanding as we took the necessary steps to adjust our services and facility procedures during this situation.
 Please see the information below for the measures we have in place to keep our patients, visitors, and staff safe at our medical centers and clinics.

-For clinic visits, outpatient appointments and procedures:
+Visitor policy for clinic visits, outpatient appointments and procedures

 What to Expect When You Visit